-Key Person Insurance can pay a regular income if the person is unable to work because of an illness or injury, or more commonly a lump sum if they die or are diagnosed with a terminal or critical illness.
+Key Person Insurance can pay a regular income if the person is unable to work because of an illness or injury.
+Or more commonly a lump sum if they die or are diagnosed with a terminal or critical illness.

 How much cover would you need?

-We can arrange a policy where the lump sum reduces in line with the payment and often the interest rate can be tracked to some degree too.
+We can arrange a policy where the lump sum reduces in line with the payment and often the interest rate can be tracked too.

-Broadstone will be happy to guide you through this process to ensure you take out cover that accurately reflects the potential loss to your business.
+Broadstone will be happy to guide you through this process to ensure you take out cover that accurately reflects the potential implications to your business.